QUANGLEA/spotify-clone/README.md

 <strong>Note:</strong> In order for this app to work, the user must have a Spotify player up and running in the background, either online or on the desktop app.

+Contributing: Please feel free to open an issue or PR to discuss more features/bug reports.
+Feel free to contact me at lequang@grinnell.edu.